SAT to ACT Conversion Chart – 2023

 SAT to ACT Score Conversion – Final Thoughts

-Not happy with your current SAT or ACT score?
+Not happy with your current SAT or ACT score, or not sure which test to focus on?
 No reason to panic yet.
 You have many options at this juncture.
-For one, you can study for the test you already took.
-Having more baseline data can be essential in formulating a plan for targeted study.
-Repeat SAT-takers see an average gain of roughly 40 points.
-Those who study utilizing free resources see even greater gains.
-For example, one study found that students who utilized the Khan Academy for 20 hours saw an average SAT gain of 115 points.
+For starters, taking diagnostic exams for both tests can provide you with the baseline data you need to formulate a plan for targeted study.
+Repeat SAT-takers see an average gain of roughly 40 points while ACT-takers who score between 19 and 29 see an average gain of 1 point.
+Encouragingly, those who study utilizing free resources see even greater gains.
+For example, one study found that students who utilized Khan Academy for 20 hours saw an average SAT gain of 115 points.

 SAT to ACT Score Conversion – Additional Resources